Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - For legally registered expats, children are entitled to free education in the Spanish state schools.
 There are many international fee-paying schools as an alternative.

-- Transport systems are good, buses and trains generally depart on time and arrive at the destination when scheduled.
-Road links are good with an excellent motorway network.
+- Transport systems are good; buses and trains generally depart on time and arrive at the destination on time.
+Roads are great – an excellent motorway network runs through the country.

 - Healthcare in Spain is excellent, with generally short waiting times for procedures at hospitals.
 Spain has reciprocal healthcare agreements with many countries for short stay visitors.
 Long-term residents must be registered to receive treatment or have private healthcare.